Bowel and Bladder Problems

 What is transverse myelitis?

 Transverse myelitis occurs when inflammation damages the spinal cord.
-You may sometimes hear transverse myelitis referred to as “spinal cord lesions.”
-Transverse myelitis can cause muscle weakness, paralysis, or pain.
+Transverse myelitis can also be called spinal cord lesions.
+The condition can cause muscle weakness, paralysis, or pain.
 It may also lead to bladder and bowel problems.4,5

 • Constipation